likemyRPG/Failsafe-Stellar/README.md

 * **Soroban**: Stellar's new smart contract platform is fast, low-fee, and developer-friendly.
 * **Passkeys**: We leverage [**Passkey Kit**](https://github.com/kalepail/passkey-kit) to let users sign and authenticate quickly, **replacing** cumbersome private keys with FIDO2/WebAuthn-based passkeys.
 This eliminates the risk of lost seed phrases or private keys entirely.
-* **Seamless UX**: By using **Passkeys** and **Launchtube** for frictionless wallet creation, users can manage their "Dead Man's Wallet" with just a few taps—no need to store a separate seed phrase or private key that could be lost.
+* **Seamless UX**: By using **Passkeys** and **Launchtube** for frictionless wallet creation, users can manage their "Failsafe" with just a few taps—no need to store a separate seed phrase or private key that could be lost.
 * **Worldwide Reach**: Stellar's payment rails allow beneficiaries to move funds or swap them into local currencies easily.

 ## Experience Building on Stellar